 Following the Wood/Powell press conference, Sterling pointed out the Wood has a Democrat voting record since 2004.
 “We encourage all voters to vote in an election.
 Democrat, Republican, Green, Socialist, Libertarian,” he added.

 Read more about Georgia Election Lawsuits, here.

 Wood’s fiery preaching took aim at almost every prominent Republican in Georgia, including Senators David Perdue and Kelly Loeffler.
-He urged Perdue and Loeffler to demand a special session of the Georgia General Assembly.
+He urged voters to stay home if Perdue and Loeffler don’t campaign for a special session.